English

 • 54% of rural voters

-Similarly, 2/3 of voters feel more favorable toward candidates who support increased funding for SNAP, including:
+Similarly, 2/3 of voters feel more favorable toward candidates who support increased funding for child care, including:

 • 67% of swing state voters